cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 ---

 # Changelog
-**September 1st, 2021**, Update #3: Extended the information about the flash and red LEDs at the end of the [Webcam server additional configurationsPermalink](#webcam-server-additional-configurations) section.
+**September 1st, 2021**, Update #3: Extended the information about the flash and red LEDs at the end of the [Webcam server additional configurations](#webcam-server-additional-configurations) section.
 {: .notice }

 **September 1st, 2021**, Update #2: Updated the [Standalone wiring](#standalone-wiring) section to recommend a power supply able to deliver at least 1A instead of the 400mA previously suggested.
 At boot and when scanning for WiFi networks, the module can use more than 400mA, which might cause it to become unreliable if the power supply is unable to deliver more than that.